FinTech

 From Uncertainty to Confidence: American Express Trip Cancel Guard

-I owned the full design process end-to-end — from running user research and synthesizing insights, through wireframing, prototyping, and usability testing, to final hi-fi delivery and engineering handoff.
+I owned the full design process end-to-end — from leveraging user research data and synthesizing insights, through wireframing, prototyping, to final hi-fi delivery and engineering handoff.
 The PM defined business scope and success metrics.
 I defined the experience strategy and all interaction decisions.
 Legal and compliance review was iterative throughout, not a gate at the end.

 Research